fairliereese/UCI_COSMOS/Intro.md

 abundance.tsv
 run_info.json
 ```
 `run_info.json` has information about the run, including the percent pseudoaligned (p_pseudoaligned) and number of reads processed (n_processed).
-All the samples had ~15 million input reads with >85% percent pseudoaligned.
+All the samples should have ~15 million input reads with >85% percent pseudoaligned.

 # Day 1 Goals
 - Log on to HPC3